-Certain on-site volunteer roles, especially those that involve direct handling of the animals, require a significant amount of training and therefore to be considered for these roles we ask for a commitment to at least 4 months of volunteer work with a minimum of 6 service hours per month.
-Most of the other available on-site volunteer roles only require a minimum commitment of 4 service hours per month which can be worked all at once or split into however many shifts are convenient.
-We understand of course that life can be unpredictable and that our volunteers balance many other responsibilities outside of their duties here, therefore we are more than happy to be accommodating with scheduling.
+Certain on-site volunteer roles, especially those that involve direct handling of the animals, require a significant amount of training and therefore to be considered for these roles we ask for a commitment of at least 6 months of volunteer work with a dedicated weekly shift.
+Many of the other available on-site volunteer roles are more flexible.
+Please read each volunteer job description closely before applying to ensure you are aware of all qualifications and time requirements.
+We understand of course that life can be unpredictable and that our volunteers balance many other responsibilities outside of their duties here, therefore we do our best to be accommodating with scheduling.

 1) Fill out the CHS Volunteer Application.

 *Click the button at the bottom of the page to be taken to the virtual application.

 Please allow 7 business days for your application to be processed.
 Once processed, you will receive a follow up email outlining current available opportunities and instructions on how to set up a phone interview.